assertpy/assertpy/README.md

     def test_error_msg(self):
         try:
             some_func('bad arg')
+            fail('should have raised error')
         except ValueError, ex:
             assert_that(ex.message).contains('some msg')
-            return
-        fail('should not fail')
 ```

 In the above code, we invoke `some_func()` with a bad argument which raises an exception.
-The exception is then handled by the `try..except` block and the contents of the error message are specifically verified (and then we explicitly `return`).
-Lastly, if an exception is not thrown as expected, we fail the test via `fail()`.
+The exception is then handled by the `try..except` block and the exact contents of the error message are verified.
+Lastly, if an exception is not thrown by `some_func()` as expected, we fail the test via `fail()`.

 This pattern is only used when you need to verify the contents of the error message.
-If you only wish to check for an expected exception (and don't need to verify the error message), you're much better off using a test runner that supports expected exceptions.
+If you only wish to check for an expected exception (and don't need to verify the error message itself), you're much better off using a test runner that supports expected exceptions.
 [Nose](http://nose.readthedocs.org/) provides a [@raises](http://nose.readthedocs.org/en/latest/testing_tools.html#nose.tools.raises) decorator.
 [Pytest](http://pytest.org/latest/contents.html) has a [pytest.raises](http://pytest.org/latest/assert.html#assertions-about-expected-exceptions) method.

 ### Chaining